Dark Matter Heating in Evolving Proto-Neutron Stars: A Two-Fluid Approach: Model Formalism

 \subsubsection{Fermionic Mirror Dark Matter}

 The fermionic DM model is described by the Lagrangian density \cite{Xiang:2013xwa, Thakur:2023aqm}:

 where $\psi_D$ and $m_D$ denote the fermionic DM field and its mass.
-The mean-field vector and scalar mesons, $V_0$ and $\tilde{\sigma}_0$, mediate interactions between DM particles, with coupling constants $g_v$ and $g_{\tilde{\sigma}}$ and masses $m_v$ and $m_{\tilde{\sigma}}$, respectively.
-The coupling strengths and meson masses are chosen consistently with the OM sector in \cref{T2}.
+The mean-field vector and scalar mesons, $V_0$ and $\tilde{\sigma}_0$, mediate interactions between DM particles, with coupling constants $g_v$ and $g_{\tilde{\sigma}}$ and masses $m_v$ and $m_{\tilde{\sigma}}$, respectively \cite{Issifu:2024htq}.
+The coupling strengths and meson masses are the same as the OM sector in \cref{T1}.

 The model permits a self-consistent determination of the DM energy density, pressure, and number density under the conditions of dark charge neutrality and dark $\beta$-equilibrium, the latter introduced by free dark-sector leptons in analogy with \cref{l1}.
 The formalism is discussed in detail in \cite{Issifu:2024htq}; here, we adopt the same framework but in $T=0$~MeV setup.